Camping, Canoeing and Eating Catfish Stew

 • Salt and Pepper to taste

-Put water, chopped green onions, sliced onions, red peppers, bacon drippings, fatback and drippings in a large stew pot.
+Put water, 2 cups of the chopped green onions, sliced onions, red peppers, bacon drippings, fatback and drippings in a large stew pot.
 Cook uncovered over medium heat until onions dissolve, about 30 minutes.

 Add baking potatoes to the pot.
 Make a layer of catfish on top of potatoes.
 Add dumplings (recipe below) on top of the catfish.
 Do not stir.